 Click-through (Amazon) Nexus

-Click-through nexus is currently in effect in 20 states including Connecticut, Georgia, Idaho, Illinois (repealed and then re-enacted), Iowa, Kansas, Louisiana, Maine, Michigan, Minnesota, Missouri, Nevada, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, Tennessee, Vermont, and West Virginia; the five states that have repealed it are: Arkansas, California, Colorado, Ohio, and Washington.
+Click-through nexus is currently in effect in 20 states including Connecticut, Georgia, Idaho, Illinois (repealed and then re-enacted), Iowa, Louisiana, Maine, Michigan, Minnesota, Missouri, Nevada, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, Tennessee, Utah, Vermont, and West Virginia; the six states that have repealed it are: Arkansas, California, Colorado, Kansas, Ohio, and Washington.
 Click-through nexus is established when an in-state marketing affiliate contract with a remote seller for referrals.

 Some years ago, Amazon implemented an associate’s program where it engaged New York residents to advertise its website on the associate’s website with a direct-access link in exchange for a referral fee.
 Click-through nexus began in 2008 in New York when the state legislature made it clear that their click-through nexus legislation was aimed at online retailers; thus, the nickname “Amazon nexus.”
 The state legislated that nexus attaches when a remote retailer enters into a contractual arrangement (commonly called a “Referral Agreement”) with New York residents who place a hyperlink on their websites that links to the retailer’s website.
 Through such contracting, the out-of-state retailer pays a commission or fee for any completed sales generated by such “click-through.”

 Click-through nexus does not include advertising or banner ads, which pay for every click on the ad; rather, this type of nexus is based upon actual sales which are generated from such click-through.
 Click-through legislation usually sets a threshold amount for sales that are generated by the in-state referral agent before nexus becomes effective; the threshold is typically $10,000.